-Sisense remote servers are used for license management, tracking and software updates.
+Sisense remote servers are used for license management, monitoring and software updates.

 Data sources may be files or databases located on servers on a local network, or remote locations and web services such as SalesForce and Google AdWords.
 Sisense supports a variety of data sources through native connectors, customer REST connectors, and ODBC drivers.
 These connectors are used to import data into the ElastiCube Server.

-The Sisense Server manages data and supports the Sisense Web Server, which hosts the Sisense Web Application.
+The Sisense Server manages data and supports the Sisense Application Server, which hosts the Sisense Web Application.
 In a Single deployment, the Sisense Server resides locally on your machine.
 In a Clustered deployment, the Sisense Server can reside on one of your machines or across many machines depending on your needs.
-For example, if you want to support a high availability environment, you may install the ElastiCube Server on one machine, the web server on another, and the Multi-Node Orchestration server on another machine.
+For example, if you want to support a high availability environment, you may install the ElastiCube Server on one machine, the Application Server on another, and the Multi-Node Orchestration server on another machine.

 The Sisense Server is comprised of the following components:

 - Licensing: This service checks and validates licensing information.